Kavanaugh clash fuels fundraising bonanza in final midterm stretch

 An RNC spokesperson told Fox News that the party did see a 500 percent increase in donations during the first week of October, raising a total of $5.7 million from Sept.
 30 to Oct.
 5—that included a record $2.2 million in online donations alone on the last day in September.

 The spokesperson said the RNC also saw three separate days in September where more than 1,000 new online donors registered and contributed to the party.
-Since July, the RNC has attracted a surge of 300,000 additional volunteers.
-The RNC also reported a record 50 million voter contacts, surpassing the total non-paid voter contacts they made in the 2016 presidential election cycle.
+The RNC also reported a record 50 million voter contacts, surpassing their total for the 2016 presidential election cycle.

 “Republicans are delivering on results.
-We have kick-started our economy; jobs are coming back; wages are up.
-People are feeling better; their lives are better,” McDaniel said on Fox Business Network’s “Mornings with Maria” last week.
+We have kick-started our economy, jobs are coming back, wages are up.
+People are feeling better, their lives are better,” McDaniel said on Fox Business Network’s “Mornings with Maria” last week.
 “So it is a really clear choice: do you want results from Republicans or resistance from Democrats?”

 The National Republican Congressional Committee, which handles GOP House races, also saw a 418 percent increase in online donations in the first week of October, compared with the same period in September.